Alan Bunce

 Alan Coe Bunce (June 28, 1900 – April 27, 1965) was an American radio and television actor.

-Bunce was best remembered for playing the role of Albert Arbuckle alongside Peg Lynch on the sitcom Ethel and Albert from 1944-50 on radio and from 1953-1956 on television.
+Bunce was best remembered for playing the role of Albert Arbuckle alongside Peg Lynch on the sitcom Ethel and Albert from 1944 to 1950 on radio and from 1953 to 1956 on television.
 Bunce was also remembered as the first actor to portray physician Jerry Malone on radio's Young Doctor Malone in the early 1940s.